 A company rated a 2 just isn’t that impressive.
-They have major issues like a lack of capital, or a ton of shares outstanding.
-In general, we don’t see a bright future for companies rated a 2.
-That leads people to wonder what the difference is between a 1 and a 2.
+They have major issues like a lack of capital or a ton of shares outstanding.
+In general, we don’t see a bright future for companies rated a 2, meaning an investment in these firms should be avoided.

 Rating of One

-The difference is crucial.
+The difference between a 1 rating and a 2 rating is crucial.
 A company rated a 1 should be avoided at all costs.
-These companies show major red flags, which tells me there is no value in investing in them.
+These companies show major red flags and might even be flat-out scams.
+These firms merit no investment.

 Rating of Zero

-A company with a 0 rating is one that doesn’t release enough information for us to make a fair analysis.
-It could be something as basic as no website, or they are not providing something more fundamental like no public financial statements.
+A company with a 0 rating falls into one of two categories.
+First, it might not release enough information for us to make a fair analysis.
+It could be something as basic as no website, or the company may not be providing something more fundamental like public financial statements.